s3alfisc/fwildclusterboot/cran-comments.md

+## Version 0.3.6 submission, Resubmission 2

++ Another error due to "noSuggests" / vignette - package fixest was used, but not loaded

 ## Version 0.3.6 submission, Resubmission

-+ Adressed errors related to suggestsdescribed below (reason for error; unprotected library(lfe) statements in tests)
++ Adressed errors related to suggests described below (reason for error; unprotected library(lfe) statements in tests)
 + noSuggests error due to missing library("pkg") statements in vignette
 + lfe now install on ubuntu dev